 What are the effects?

 A codependent person often tries to rescue the dependent person.
-She may lie to cover up for the person's actions.
-She might lend them money or take over their responsibilities.
+They may lie to cover up for the person's actions.
+They might lend them money or take over their responsibilities.
 This makes it easier for the abuser to keep on using.

 The codependent may also try to control the abuser's habits.
-She might nag, plead, or hide the abuser's alcohol or drugs.
-The codependent may act out of love, and struggles to make the abuser change.
-But the only person she can change or control is herself.
+They might nag, plead, or hide the abuser's alcohol or drugs.
+The codependent may act out of love, and struggles to make the abuser change, but the only person they can change or control is them.

 The abuser must choose to work toward recovery.
-Meanwhile, the codependent person can make choices for her own life and health.
+Meanwhile, the codependent person can make choices for their own life and health.

 How can I recover?

 Loving a chemically dependent person can be terribly painful.
 It can affect your life for years.
 Recovering from codependency is a process.
-It means accepting and then letting go of pain, and finding ways to be happy.
+It means accepting, letting go of pain, and finding ways to be happy.

 Cigna Can Help